mendix/docs/content/en/docs/refguide/version-control/using-version-control-in-studio-pro/_index.md

 This approach is best-suited to large teams or teams preferring a more rigid process.
 Projects with strict release cycles can also benefit from this approach, as the release branch is always stable.

-#### Tips and tricks for working with branches {#branching-tricks}
+#### Tips and Tricks for Working with Branches {#branching-tricks}

 There are several recommendations that make it easier to work with and manage multiple branches.

 * Periodically merge higher-level branches, such as 'development' or 'main', to lower-level branches, such as feature branches.
 This ensures you already take the most recent stable work into account when developing a feature, preventing larger merge conflicts down the road.
-* Note in stories that you're working on which branch is used for development, to avoid confusion.
-You can also consider using a naming convention for branch names, such as feature_[issueNumber].
+* Note which branch is being used for development in the stories that you are working on, to avoid confusion.
+You can also implement a naming convention for branch names, such as `feature_[issueNumber]`.
 * Where possible, keep different branches on the same version of Studio Pro.
 * Make sure that old branches are cleaned up, to prevent accumulating them over time.
-Ideally deletion of a branch is part of the process when completing a feature.
+Ideally you should delete a branch as part of the process of completing a feature.
 In cases where branches aren't merged in the end, consider cleaning them up periodically.

 ## Versioning an App Deployed to the Cloud {#versioning-app}